tomossmith/MS3-Foodie/README.md

 * ### <span id="testing-bugs"><b>Known Bugs</b></span>

     -   The recipe pages submit the instructions and ingredients to the database as a list array.
 These submit correctly and display as they should within the mongodb databases.
-        However, on some occassions only 1 of each instruction/ingredient is returned to be displayed on the page.
+        However, on some occasions only 1 of each instruction/ingredient is returned to be displayed on the page.

         I have read through the code for both submitting and returning the information and made some minor alterations to ensure this information is passed, stored and returned correctly.
-Since carrying out these changes and running some tests that I feel would repeat the problem, i've not yet had the bug re-appear.
+Since carrying out these changes and running some tests that I feel would repeat the problem, I've not yet had the bug re-appear.
         It is possible that the tests I have carried out are not the tests that are responsible for this, however I will continue to monitor the site and carry out any necessary changes in the future.

 <br>